 A few notes on the selection process… Selections are made based on our needs for each team.
 Some teams only need one or two players, so if your child does not make it – it is not time to throw in the towel, or hang up their spikes.
 Kids develop at different times.
 A lot has to do with how physical they are at this point, as well as the particular needs for a specific team.

 Players are placed on a team which best fits their needs and matches their skill level.
-We have had two teams in most age groups and as many as three.
+We have had two teams in most age groups.
 Teams generally enter tournaments based on skill level, with the Blue team in Majors, Red in AAA, and White in AA.
 The second two teams will likely reach the next level of competition before the season ends.

-Families are expected to make a commitment to the program starting Sunday, July 29th through the end of November.
+Families are expected to make a commitment to the program starting Sunday, July 30th through the end of November.
 Players can play other sports, but must make the Feds their priority.
 They are expected to be at every practice and tournament.
-We will have optional workouts during the late spring and summer.
+We will have a pre-season camp for the month of July.
 We are looking for families who can sit on the outside of the fence, and allow the coaches to coach!

 Helpful Hints for Tryouts (Things that turn off a coach, based on years of experience)